Census in Australia: Rubella research

-1921–1966
+1921–1961

 Lantern slide produced for the Australian Inland Mission based on the 1921 census.
 It shows the Australian population enumerated in the census graded for population density.

 Australia's population counted in April 1921 was 5,435,700, exclusive of Aboriginal persons of more than 50 percent Aboriginal descent.
 The Statistician independently estimated the number of Aboriginal persons, both those of more than 50 percent Aboriginal descent and those of 50 percent or more non-Aboriginal descent, by obtaining figures from police and protectors of Aboriginal persons throughout the country.

 One of the significant findings of the 1921 census was the low rate of males to females in the 20–30 age group, showing the impact of World War I on the population.

 The 1921 census introduced automatic machine tabulation equipment, hired from England for the census.
 Three punched cards were used to store individual, dwelling, and family information.
 The cards were processed using an electric sorting machine prior to final totalling with an electric tabulator machine, devised by Herman Hollerith.

 The census was subsequently conducted in 1933, 1947, 1954, and every five years from 1961 onwards.

+1966

+The 1966 Australian census was the seventh national population census conducted on 30 June 1966.
+The total population of the Commonwealth of Australia was counted as 11,550,462 – an increase of 1,042,276 people or 9.92%.
+Results were released under statistician J. P. O'Neill in a series of three publications beginning in April 1967.